 It is unclear why men have an increased incidence of oropharyngeal cancer compared to women.
 But there does seem to be a direct relationship with sexual activity rather than sexual practices and preferences.
 The incidence of oropharyngeal HPV infection is relatively low in those who are not sexually active.

 Unfortunately, the number of HPV-related oral and oropharyngeal cancers is continuing to rise, especially in men, and now exceeds the number of HPV-related cervical cancers.

 Further research still needs to be done on the exact ways an individual acquires oral HPV.
 Some studies suggest that oral HPV can be passed during oral sex or from deep kissing; however, other studies do not reflect those same results.
 The research does indicate that monogamous partners that have been together for an extended period of time tend to share the same HPV viruses.

 The first step in understanding HPV-related oral cancers is to know your oral HPV status.
-The technology to detect oral HPV is available and being used by very select clinicians and laboratories.
-SelfCollect has chosen a medical laboratory that has the advanced testing methodology, adhering to strict regulatory guidelines, to detect the presence of HPV in the oral cavity.
+SelfCollect has chosen a collection method and medical laboratory that has the advanced testing methodology, adhering to strict regulatory guidelines, to detect the presence of HPV in the oral cavity.
 Knowing your oral HPV status will allow you to know your risk of cancer, and possibly that of your partner.